 If You’re Pulling Your Kids From Traditional School to Homeschool While Traveling

-Many families who are homeschooling, and homeschooling while traveling, for the very first time are worried about making sure their children can jump right back into their original school system when they are done traveling.
+Many families who are homeschooling for the very first time are worried about making sure their children can jump right back into their original school system when they are done traveling.
 Whether you plan to travel for a short period, 6-12 months, or indefinitely, pulling your child from school can be scary!

 Start by asking yourself these three questions:

 - What does it mean to be “educated”?
 I will elaborate more on this question next.

 - Will my child be re-entering a traditional school when we return in X many months?